 Both cervical ribs are preserved in MWC 1946 and both show evidence of dorsal processes, but the left cervical rib is less well-preserved and what remains is too worn down to be informative.
 The right cervical rib is better preserved and complete except for the distal tip of the rib shaft (Figure 3D).
-In contrast to the mediolaterally thin dorsal processes described above for CM 555 and CM 3018, the dorsal process of this rib takes the form of a rounded bony spike.
-The posterior margin of this dorsal process forms a right angle with the shaft, but the spike as a whole points posterodorsally, at an acute but broad angle to the shaft.
+In contrast to the mediolaterally thin dorsal processes described above for CM 555 and CM 3018, the dorsal process of this rib takes the form of a rounded, bony spike.
+The posterior margin of this dorsal process forms a right angle with the shaft, but the spike as a whole points posterodorsally at an acute but broad angle to the shaft.
 Whether this rib can be described as bifurcated therefore depends on whether we follow the angle of the entire dorsal process (acute angle, therefore bifurcated), or merely its distal margin (right angle, therefore unbifurcated).
 Nevertheless, it seems clear that powerful forces were exerted on this rib from two divergent directions — a point that we discuss below.

 Apatosaurus louisae, MWC 5659

 MWC 5659 is another isolated apatosaurine cervical vertebra from the Mygatt-Moore Quarry.
-(Since this quarry contains several apatosaurine individuals, there is no evidence that this vertebra and MWC 1946 are from the same animal — and no evidence that they are not.)
-It was illustrated but not identified by specimen number in Foster et al. (2018:figure 18e-f).
+(Because this quarry contains several apatosaurine individuals, there is no evidence that this vertebra and MWC 1946 are from the same animal…and no evidence that they are not.)
+It was illustrated but not identified by specimen number in Foster et al. (2018:figure 18e–f).
 The right cervical rib is not preserved.
 The left cervical rib is clearly bifurcated (Figure 3E).
 Unfortunately both the shaft and the dorsal process are broken, but enough remains of the dorsal process to show that it was a round bony spike projecting posterodorsally and forming an acute angle with the shaft of the rib.

 Apatosaurinae incertae sedis, BYU 18531

 BYU 18531 is a partial skeleton of an apatosaurine from the Morrison Formation of eastern Utah.
 The specimen includes a nearly complete presacral vertebral series, lacking only the atlas and one of the dorsals.
-The left cervical rib of the 7th cervical vertebra (Figure 6) is completely bifurcated, with a deep notch between two prominent bony prongs but with the bifurcation primarily mediolateral rather than dorsoventral.
+The left cervical rib of C7 (Figure 6) is completely bifurcated, with a deep, acute notch between two prominent bony prongs, but with the bifurcation primarily mediolateral rather than dorsoventral.
 Both prongs are missing their distal ends, but the lateral prong is smaller, and in lateral view its margin is very slightly elevated compared to the medial prong.
 We interpret the lateral prong as the dorsal process, even though it is directed more laterally than dorsally, and the medial prong as the principal shaft of the rib.
 The right cervical rib of the same vertebra is too incomplete to determine if it was bifurcated, and we did not note any other bifurcated cervical ribs in this specimen.

 Other apatosaurines